puru531/code-puru/ui-notes/javaScript/JS5 data structure and modern operators.md

 - **Unique Values:** A Set automatically removes duplicate values.
 - **Any Type:** You can store any type of value, including objects and primitives.
 - **Order:** Elements are iterated in the order of insertion.
+- Sets does not have indexes, so we cannot access elements by index.

 **Common Methods and Properties:**